W&T Offshore Inc. (WTI) upgraded Issued by Wall Street Gurus

 Stifel gave a rating of “Buy” to WTI, setting the target price at $10 in the report published on March 08th of the previous year.

-During the last 5 trading sessions, WTI fell by -7.30%, which changed the moving average for the period of 200-days by -71.55% in comparison to the 20-day moving average, which settled at $1.7705.
-In addition, W&T Offshore Inc. saw -70.32% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, WTI rose by +1.76%, which changed the moving average for the period of 200-days by -67.30% in comparison to the 20-day moving average, which settled at $1.7530.
+In addition, W&T Offshore Inc. saw -68.88% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading